troelskn/webwork/README.markdown

 A common pattern is to have a url helper for model classes.
 If, for example, your application has a class `User`, you should also have a helper called `user_url($user)`.
 If you follow this recipe, you can use the higher level helper `url_for()`, which will take any object and return the proper link for it.

 In addition to url helpers, webwork comes with a collection of html-helper functions that can be used for rendering common html form elements.
 All of these are prefixed with `html_`.
 For example `html_link()` that generates an `a`-tag.
-The API documentation list all of these core helpers, but you can of course create your own.
+You can see a description of each of the core html helpers in: `vendor/webwork/docs/html_helpers.inc.php`.

 TODO
 --

 A few more features of the framework, that are - for now - undocumented.
-Have a look at the sources, if you are curious.
+You can some info out of looking at the annotated sources under `vendor/webwork/docs/`

 * Configuration/environments
 * Deployment